 Experiential learning is connected to Indigenous ways of learning and doing.
-This course will provide opportunities for students to engage in direct learning where they reflect on, apply and learn by seeing and doing.
-This course will provide students with opportunities to connect and work with organizations and to direct their own learning.
+This course will provide opportunities for students to engage in direct learning where they reflect on, apply and learn by seeing and doing and by providing opportunities to connect and work with organizations and to direct their own learning.
 The instructor will act as a facilitator and guide.
 Experiential learning opportunities such as the one being offered through this course provide work integrated learning and prepare students for professional engagement with organizations.